Bifurcation control and universal unfolding for Hopf-zero singularities with leading solenoidal terms: Introduction

 The rest of this paper is organized as follows.
 In section \ref{sec2} we provide the time rescaling structure and introduce our normal form style.
 Section \ref{sec3} presents our orbital normal form results.
 Parametric and universal asymptotic unfolding normal forms for \(s<\infty\) are given in section \ref{secPNF}.
 Normal forms in cylindrical coordinates have a phase component (\ie \(\dot{\theta}\)-component in equation \eqref{First2ndlevel}) associated with angle coordinate and it is a common approach to ignore the phase component for bifurcation analysis.
 The obtained planar system is called {\it amplitude system}.
-In section \ref{SecBF} using contact-equivalence relation, we prove that steady-state bifurcations associated with the amplitude systems for \(r=1\) are finitely determined.
-Then by assuming that \(r=1,\) we discuss a limited (not a complete) bifurcation analysis of the universal asymptotic unfolding normal forms.
-In section \ref{SecBC} we explain how to distinguish the {\it parameters} of a parametric system that they can play the role of asymptotic universal unfolding parameters.
-Roughly speaking, (cognitive choices of) these parameters may effectively control certain local dynamics of the system such as bifurcations of equilibria and limit cycles.
+In section \ref{SecBF} using contact-equivalence relation, we prove that steady-state bifurcations associated with the amplitude systems for \(r:=1\) and \(2\) are finitely determined.
+Then by assuming that \(r=1\) and \(2\) we discuss a limited (not a complete) bifurcation analysis of the universal asymptotic unfolding normal forms.
+In section \ref{SecBC} we explain how to identify the {\it parameters} of a parametric system, \ie those playing the role of asymptotic universal unfolding parameters.
+Roughly speaking, cognitive choices of these parameters effectively control finitely determined local dynamics of the system such as primary and secondary bifurcations of equilibria, limit cycles and invariant tori.
+We have implemented our approach in Maple so that it derives the transitions sets in terms of original parameters and symbolic coefficients.
+As far as our information is concerned this is new in the literature of both normal form and bifurcation theory.
 Finally, section \ref{secExm} applies our approach to an illustrating example with two imaginary uncontrollable modes.
 Here, estimated transition sets are drawn in terms of the distinguished parameters and are supported with some numerical simulations.
-This demonstrates that our distinguished parameters can suitably control the local dynamics of a nonlinear Hopf-zero singular system and can be used for a possible engineering design.
+This demonstrates that our distinguished parameters can suitably control the local dynamics of a nonlinear Hopf-zero singular system and can be used for a possible engineering controller design.